DanaosTs/ECO/README.md

   ```
   pip install beautifulsoup4 bs4 certifi etc...
   ```
-  Or alternatively
+  Or alternatively to download all of them at once
   ```
   pip install -r requirements.txt
   ```
-  Can be used to download all of them at once

 ### <ins> Steps To Create The Executable